glouppe/info8002-large-scale-data-systems/lecture7.md

 - Programs in Spark are written in terms of a **Resilient Distributed Dataset** (RDD) abstraction and operations on them.
 - An RDD is a **fault-tolerant** *read-only*, partitioned collection of records.
-    - Resilient: built-in fault-tolerance with the help of RDD *lineage graph* (more later).
+    - Resilient: built for fault-tolerance (it can be recreated).
-    - Distributed: data resides on multiple nodes in a cluster, can be stored in RAM or on disk.
+    - Distributed: stored *in memory* across multiple nodes.
     - Dataset: collection of partitioned data with primitive values or values of values.
 - RDDs can only be created through deterministic operations on either:
     - data in stable storage, or